ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 `SQL Visual Debugger: Disable Telemetry`

 When telemetry is disabled, SQL Visual Debugger does not intentionally send optional product-usage events to PostHog.

+Providing optional usage telemetry is not required to use the Free Version or Premium debugging functionality.

 Disabling optional usage telemetry does not disable communications that are technically necessary for separate functions requested or used by the user, such as Premium license activation or validation, or an update check through GitHub Pages.